Ganes556/basic-chat-socket/README.md

 ## Installation

-Make sure you are clone this repository `git clone https://github.com/ganes556/basic-chat-socket.git`
+Make sure you are cloning this repository `git clone https://github.com/ganes556/basic-chat-socket.git`

 To install Basic Chat Socket Backend, follow these steps: